The Causes of Car WON’T Start Clicking Noise

 A loose starter connection could be the culprit too.
 In that case, you have to find out the faulty wire circuit and examine it with a voltmeter.

 Fixing the motor will require some professional expertise but you can repair the loose connection with some skills.
 You should check the motor, all the connections, and the entire circuit to find out the root of the trouble.

 When you hear just one click at the time of turning the ignition key, it could be the faulty high current contacts inside the starter solenoid.

 A malfunctioning solenoid could lead to the same symptom of a clicking sound when starting car by interfering with the ignition circuit.

 When the contacts develop a high resistance when they are damaged or corroded.
 When you turn the ignition key and try to start the engine, the high resistance eats up the voltage supposed to flow to the starter, lowering its power supply and preventing it from cranking up the engine.

 The good thing is a new set of contacts does not cost more than $10.
 But, the problem is you will hardly find them in any garage or auto service center.
 In that case, replacing the starter assembly will be the solution.

 3# Car Wont Start Just Clicks

-How to prevent the trouble of car won’t start clicking noise?
-Regular checkup and upkeep of the car battery and alternator along with a yearly inspection of the ignition system will keep the issue at check.
+After scrolling through some of our notices on the issue, If you are unlikely to stop dealing with car won’t start clicking noise, regular checkups and upkeep of the car battery and alternator along with a yearly inspection of the ignition system will keep the issue in check.